Ophthalmology

 Patients with Geographic Atrophy suffer from chronic deterioration of cells in the retina, an inner layer of the eye critical for sight, resulting in progressive and irreversible vision loss.
 Geographic Atrophy can cause blind spots that impair patients’ ability to recognize faces, read, and drive, severely limiting their independence and quality of life.

-Kriya is developing KRIYA‑825, a one-time gene therapy for Geographic Atrophy that expresses a fusion protein inhibiting complement C3 and C5, with the objective of slowing Geographic Atrophy lesion growth and vision loss.
-KRIYA-825 will be administered in-office as a one-time, suprachoroidal injection.
+Kriya is developing KRIYA-825, a potential one-time gene therapy for Geographic Atrophy that expresses a fusion protein designed to inhibit the activity of complement C3 and C5, with the objective of slowing Geographic Atrophy lesion growth and vision loss.
+KRIYA-825 is designed to be administered through a one-time in-office suprachoroidal injection.

 Approach to Treating Geographic Atrophy with Gene Therapy